-Welcome to Extemporaneous!
+Welcome to Extemp!

-This event challenges students to analyze a question about a newsworthy event from the past 90 days.
+Extemporaneous challenges students to analyze a question about a newsworthy event from the past 90 days.
 They can gather information before the tournament, but they only have twenty minutes to prepare for the specific question they select before they speak to their judges.

-How this Event Works
+How This Event Works

 At their assigned time, competitors arrive at the designated Extemp Prep room (or in the competition room for online tournaments), and they draw a choice of questions about current events from the past 90 days.
 During their twenty minutes of prep time, they are allowed to access news articles downloaded onto their computers, but they are not allowed to use the internet once they have drawn a topic.
 They prepare a notecard so that they can recall facts with accuracy and cite sources as they deliver a speech with a seven-minute time limit.